 How Do You Get Your Car Back After Repossession in Illinois?

-Repossession is the process through which the lender, bank, or other creditor reclaims possession of an automobile from a borrower who has defaulted on their loan.
 Repossession is legal because the contracts for most auto loans provide that the vehicle being purchased will serve as collateral to ensure the buyer fulfills their end of the agreement.
 This means that under Illinois law, a lender can take back your financed vehicle if you fall behind on your auto loan payments.

 Can You Negotiate a Repossession in Illinois?

-It may be possible to negotiate directly with the loan company to avoid vehicle repossession through an alternate payment schedule or another arrangement.
 However, the lender is under no legal obligation to work with you.
-Even if you can reach an agreement, it won’t fix the underlying financial issues that caused you to fall behind, and you’ll probably find yourself facing repossession again in the near future.
+Even if you can reach an agreement, it will not fix the underlying financial issues that caused you to fall behind, and you will likely find yourself facing repossession again in the near future.

 On the other hand, filing for bankruptcy will stop the auto repossession process while also providing a solution for your money troubles.
-If your car has already been repossessed, you may also be able to get it back after you file.
+If your car has already been repossessed, you may also be able to get it back after you file bankruptcy.
 And no matter which type of bankruptcy you use, you can almost always work out a plan that lets you keep your car.

 What Is the Procedure for Getting Your Vehicle Back?

-You will then have a 21-day period to pay back the entire amount owed, including past due payments, late fees, and repo costs.
+You will then have a 21-day period to pay back the entire amount owed, including past-due payments, late fees, and repo costs.
 If you do so, you can get your car back and have your loan reinstated.
 However, this option is only available the first time that your vehicle is repossessed.

 If you have paid less than 30% of the loan when the car is repossessed, you can redeem it by paying the entire remaining loan balance before the car is sold.